Klabbob/SEN66-IAQ-Monitor/README.md

 - [Sensirion SEN66](https://sensirion.com/de/produkte/katalog/SEN66), which can be had at many distributors
 - [LilyGo T-Display-S3](https://lilygo.cc/products/t-display-s3?variant=42284559827125) (make sure to get the non-touch version without soldered pin headers)
-- [SEN5x Jumper Wire](https://sensirion.com/de/produkte/katalog/SEN5x-jumper-wire) - alternatively you can use [Sparkfun JST-GHR-06V Cable](https://www.sparkfun.com/breadboard-to-jst-ghr-06v-cable-6-pin-x-1-25mm-pitch.html), just be ware that the color are different!
+- [SEN5x Jumper Wire](https://sensirion.com/de/produkte/katalog/SEN5x-jumper-wire) - alternatively you can use [Sparkfun JST-GHR-06V Cable](https://www.sparkfun.com/breadboard-to-jst-ghr-06v-cable-6-pin-x-1-25mm-pitch.html), just be ware that the colors are different!
 Both cables can be had at many distributors.
 - [USB C Breackout Board](https://www.sparkfun.com/sparkfun-usb-c-breakout.html) (Knock-offs can also be found on Aliexpress and the likes)
 - 3D Printer to print the housing
 - M3x10 Bolt